Chernogorovka-Novocherkassk complex: Characteristics

 Arzhan I bronze artifacts: horsebit with horseshoe shape, decorative pole cover and daggers, circa 800 BCE.

 Due to the Central Asian contribution in its formation, the Chernogorovka-Novocherkassk complex exhibited similarities with the other early nomadic cultures of the Eurasian steppe and forest-steppe which existed before the 7th century BC, such as the Aržan culture, so that these various pre-Scythian early nomadic cultures were thus part of a unified Aržan-Chernogorovka cultural layer originating from Central Asia, with the early Scythian culture being materially indistinguishable from the Chernogorovka-Novocherkassk complex.

 The characteristic objects of the Chernogorovka-Novocherkassk complex are Kabardino-Pyatigorsk daggers, Ciscaucasian horse-bits, specific arrowhead shapes, and less specific spearheads.
 Many decorative parts of horse harnesses and personal ornaments are rare in the Chernogorovka-Novocherkassk complex, while open-work rattles were used for rituals, and Maltese crosses had a religious significance.

 The transition from the Chernogorovka to Novocherkassk phases was marked by a change of horse gear styles.

 Population

 The peoples of the Chernogorovka-Novocherkassk complex shared a common culture and origin with the Scythians and lived an equestrian nomadic pastoralist way of life similar to that of the Scythians, which is reflected by how West Asian sources mentioned Cimmerian arrows, bows and horse equipment, which are typical of steppe nomads.

 Thus, the "mare-milkers" (ιππημολγοι) and "milk consumers" (γαλακτοφαγοι) from Homer's Odyssey might have been a reference to Chernogorovka-Novocherkassk peoples such as the Cimmerians, who had this lifestyle in common with the Scythians, as attested by Hesiod's description of the Scythians as living in the same way.

 Distribution

 The Chernogorovka-Novocherkassk complex covered a wide territory ranging from Central Europe and the Pannonian Plain in the west to Caucasia in the east, including present-day Southern Russia.

 Identification

-The Chernogorovka-Novocherkassk complex corresponds to tribal confederations of Iranic equestrian nomads such as:
+The Chernogorovka-Novocherkassk complex corresponds to a peoples confederations of Iranic equestrian nomads such as: